gengwg/terminator/README.md

 ## Install Terminator

+Terminator can be installed by

+- On Centos:

+    sudo yum install terminator

+- On Debian

+    sudo apt install terminator

 The config file for Terminator terminal emulator:

     ~/.config/terminator/config

-Terminator can be installed by (on Centos):

-    sudo yum install terminator

 ## Usage